0takuc0mrade/Dark-Waters/README.md

 Dark Waters is designed to solve four core problems in competitive turn-based games:

-1. Hidden information without trust
+1. Hidden information without trust:
 Players should not reveal ship placements before the match, but the game must still verify every reveal.

-2. Turn enforcement at contract level
+2. Turn enforcement at contract level:
 No client can cheat turn order because `attack` and `reveal` rules are enforced in the contract.

-3. Verifiable combat outcomes
+3. Verifiable combat outcomes:
 Every hit or miss is proven against a committed board root.

-4. Practical UX for on-chain play
+4. Practical UX for on-chain play:
 The frontend automates event syncing and reveal flow so players can play naturally.

 ## How Dark Waters Works